kjkasi/EasyNetQWiki/Documentation/Auto-Subscriber.md

 From v0.7.1.30 EasyNetQ comes with a simple `AutoSubscriber`.
 You can use it to easily scan a specific assembly for classes that implement either of the interfaces `IConsume<T>` or `IConsumeAsync<T>`, and then let the auto subscriber subscribe these consumers to your bus.
-An implementation of `IConsume<T>` will use the buses Subscribe method whilst implementations of `IConsumeAsync<T>` will use the buses SubscribeAsync method, see [[Subscribe]] for details.
 You can of course let your consumers handle multiple messages.
 Let's have a look at some samples.

 **Note**: From version 0.13.0 all the AutoSubscriber classes are in the EasyNetQ.AutoSubscribe namespace, so please add the following using statement: